Govindudu Andarivadele: Plot

 Later, Chitra, now Abhiram's friend at the house, tells him why Bangari was expelled from the house.
 Bangari and Chitra love one another and Balaraju does not approve of it, as Bangari is rather spoilt and drinks too much.
 Frustrated and intoxicated, Bangari enters Chitra's room and tells her of his attempt to rape her so as to marry her.
 However, Balaraju expels him from the house after catching him.
 Balaraju’s brother-in-law and his son, Rajendra, who plan to set up a special economic zone manufacturing beer, release Bangari from jail.
 Abhiram's father sends the advanced equipment to Hyderabad, which Bunny and Bangari receive.
 Bangari attacks Bunny and seizes the equipment.
 Abhiram stops Bangari and his men and reveals his identity.
 Bangari realises what he has done and reconciles with Balaraju.
 The equipment is unloaded at the hospital.

 Indu too visits Balaraju's house.
 Satya gets engaged to an American NRI doctor.
 However, she tells Abhiram that she would die if she doesn't marry him.
 He decides to break up with her and upon hearing this, Bangari reveals Abhiram and Indu's identity to Balaraju, who orders Abhiram's and Indu to leave the house.

-Later, Abhiram gets a phone call from his father who plans to come back to the village.
+Later, Abhiram gets a phone call from his father who plans to return to the village.
 Suddenly, Baachi kidnaps Indu.
 An injured Abhiram manages to save her, but gets shot by Baachi.
-Bangari arrives and Abhiram prevents Baachi from getting harmed by saying that Baachi too is a family member.
+Bangari arrives and Abhiram prevents Baachi from being harmed by saying that Baachi too is a family member.
 Chandrasekhar comes to the hospital and operates on Abhiram.
 When Abhiram regains consciousness, Balaraju welcomes him, Indu and Chandrasekhar back into the family.
-The film ends with Abhiram getting married to Satya and Bangari to Chitra, also coinciding with Balaraju and Baby's anniversary.
+The film ends with Abhiram marrying Satya and Bangari marrying Chitra, also coinciding with Balaraju and Baby's anniversary.